wsydney76/craft4-ddev-starter/README.md

 __Default__

-Just a name (title), job description photo.
+Just a name (title), job description photo, social links.

 A `News` entry can relate to multiple persons (= authors), if you do not want to show the CMS user as an author on the front end.

+There is a `getAuthors()` entry behavior method, that return either data from person(s) entries or, as a fallback, the user element.

 While the native `author` field points to a CMS user and its permissions, you may want to display the person(s) who actually wrote the text.
 And user elements are not translatable.

 Also, the `Team` and `Testimonial` content components have relationships to a `Person` in order to avoid redundancy.